-Dr. Benjamin Daniels is an early-career pharmacoepidemiologist, specialising the analysis of linked administrative health data to understand the use and outcomes of medicines, with a particular focus on targeted cancer therapies.
-Ben has over 10 years' experience as a biostatistician and analyst, leading statistical analyses for multi-disciplinary research teams spanning laboratory-based, epidemiology, and public health research at UNSW and the University of Sydney.
-He is currently a Research Fellow within the Medicines Policy Research Unit at the Centre for Big Data Research in Health (CBDRH) at UNSW, where he also completed his PhD in 2018.
-His current and past projects include a comprehensive examination of the treatment and outcomes in women treated with trastuzumab for metastatic breast cancer through the Herceptin Program in Australia (2001 - 2015) and ongoing research into the use and outcomes associated with HER2-targeted therapies; determining the risk of developing skin cancer associated with high blood pressure medications; trajectories of multiple medicine use and opioid use surrounding cancer diagnosis; and evaluating the impact of national policies for proton pump inhibitor and opioid medicines.
+I am a pharmacoepidemiologist specialising the analysis of linked administrative health data to understand the use and outcomes of medicines, with a particular focus on cancer treatments and cancer pharmacoepidemiology.
+I have over 10 years' experience as a biostatistician and analyst, leading statistical analyses for multi-disciplinary research teams spanning laboratory-based, epidemiology, and public health research at UNSW and the University of Sydney.
+I am currently a Senior Research Fellow within the Medicines Intelligence Group at the School of Population Health, UNSW Sydney.
+My current and past projects include: a comprehensive examination of the treatment and outcomes in women treated with trastuzumab for metastatic breast cancer through the Herceptin Program in Australia (2001 - 2015) and ongoing research into the use and outcomes associated with HER2-targeted therapies; the impact of COVID-19 policies on cancer care; risks of developing cancers associated with medications to treat chronic conditions; multiple medicine use (polypharmacy); the use of opioids in cancer treatment; and evaluating the impact of national medicines policies.

 Jun Ni Ho (PhD candidate) - 'Optimisation of Risk Management for Biologic Medicines in Australia'